Leegenux/Leegenux.github.io/source/_posts/code-your-own-server-client-with-C.md

 }
 ```

-Then create the socket, the first parameter of `socket` is mostly set to `PF_INET` or `AF_INET`.
+Then create the socket, the first parameter of `socket` is often set to `PF_INET` or `AF_INET`.
 Note that in Linux implementation, `AF_INET` is totally same as `PF_INET`.
 The second and third parameters are type and protocol.
 In this condition, we set `type = SOCK_STREAM` and `protocol = IPPROTO_TCP`.
 With these setups, we create a tcp socket.
-And the function returns a socket handle for later use.
-The handle normally should be greater than 0.
+And the function returns a socket handle for later use, which normally should be greater than 0.

 ```C
 // Create the socket